Willa Cather: 1920s

-As late as 1920, Cather became dissatisfied with the performance of her publisher, Houghton Mifflin, which devoted an advertising budget of only $300 to My Ántonia, and refused to pay for all the illustrations she commissioned for the book from Władysław T. Benda.
-What's more, the physical quality of the books was poor.
-That year, she turned to the young publishing house, Alfred A. Knopf, which had a reputation for supporting its authors through advertising campaigns.
+By 1920, Cather was dissatisfied with her publisher, Houghton Mifflin, which had devoted an advertising budget of only $300 to My Ántonia; refused to pay for all the illustrations she had commissioned from Władysław T. Benda for the book; and produced a poorly and cheaply made volume.
+So, that year, she turned to the young publishing house of Alfred A. Knopf, which had a reputation for supporting its authors through advertising campaigns.
 She also liked the look of its books and had been impressed with its edition of Green Mansions by William Henry Hudson.
-She so enjoyed their style that all her Knopf books of the 1920s—save for one printing of her short story collection Youth and the Bright Medusa—matched in design on their second and subsequent printings.
+She so appreciated their style that all her Knopf books of the 1920s (save for one printing of her short story collection Youth and the Bright Medusa) matched its design on their second and subsequent printings.

-By this time, Cather was firmly established as a major American writer, receiving the Pulitzer Prize in 1923 for her World War I-based novel, One of Ours.
-She followed this up with the popular Death Comes for the Archbishop in 1927, selling 86,500 copies in just two years, and which has been included on the Modern Library 100 Best Novels of the twentieth century.
+Cather was, by then, firmly established as a major American writer, receiving the Pulitzer Prize in 1923 for her World War I-based novel, One of Ours.
+She followed it with the popular Death Comes for the Archbishop in 1927, selling 86,500 copies in just two years.
+It has been included on the Modern Library 100 Best Novels of the 20th century.

 Two of her three other novels of the decade—A Lost Lady and The Professor's House—elevated her literary status dramatically.
-She was invited to give several hundred lectures to the public, earned significant royalties, and sold the movie rights to A Lost Lady.
-Her other novel of the decade, the 1926 My Mortal Enemy, received no widespread acclaim—and in fact, neither she nor her partner, Edith Lewis, made significant mention of it later in their lives.
+She was invited to give several hundred public lectures, earned significant royalties, and sold the movie rights to A Lost Lady.
+Yet her other novel of the decade, My Mortal Enemy, published in 1926, received no widespread acclaim—and neither she nor her life partner, Edith Lewis, made significant mention of it later in their lives.

-Despite her success, she was the subject of much criticism, particularly surrounding One of Ours.
+Despite her success, she was also subject to harsh criticism, particularly surrounding One of Ours.
 Her close friend, Elizabeth Shepley Sergeant, saw the novel as a betrayal of the realities of war, not understanding how to "bridge the gap between [Cather's] idealized war vision ... and my own stark impressions of war as lived."
-Similarly, Ernest Hemingway took issue with her portrayal of war, writing in a 1923 letter: "Wasn’t [the novel’s] last scene in the lines wonderful?
+Similarly, Ernest Hemingway took issue with her portrayal of war, writing in a 1923 letter, "Wasn't [the novel's] last scene in the lines wonderful?
 Do you know where it came from?
 The battle scene in Birth of a Nation.
 I identified episode after episode, Catherized.
 Poor woman, she had to get her war experience somewhere."

+In 1929, she was elected to the American Academy of Arts and Letters.